Architecture and API

 You can use REVM in two main ways:

-- Create your own custom version of the EVM (for Layer 2 solutions or other chains) using EVM framework
+- Create your own custom version of the EVM (for Layer 2 solutions or other chains) using the EVM framework

 To see usage examples you can check the examples folder.
-Other than documentation, examples are main resource to see and learn about Revm.
+Other than documentation, examples are the main resource to see and learn about Revm.

 The main revm